 Drive to Wilsons Promontory, and enjoy a car-free few days.
 Pitch a tent at Tidal River or stay in a cabin, and spend a few days exploring the 30 self-guided walks or lazing on the beach.
 Jump on the world's first amphibious boat with Pennicott Wilderness Journeys, to take an eco-friendly cruise out to dramatic monolith Skull Rock.
 For those a bit more daring, the Great Prom Walk is a three day walk following a coastal track to the lighthouse.

 Check your bike on the train to Bairnsdale and spend a few days cycling the 100km East Gippsland Rail Trail to Orbost, in the heart of Snowy River country.
 Extend your journey, exploring the town's surrounding national parks, forests and beaches.
 Fuel up at local bakeries and cafes and drop into local brewery Sailors Grave for a refreshing craft beer.
-A Rail Trail Shuttle Bus operates every third Sunday to transport walkers, cyclers and their bikes back to their starting point.
+A Rail Trail Shuttle Bus operates every third Sunday to transport walkers, cyclists and their bikes back to their starting point.